nexus06/superheroes/README.md

  - View: contains classes that play the "View" role in the Model-View-Presenter (MVP) pattern.
 All fragments, activities etc are here

-The others packets: Data plays the role of "repository" layer that connects with service using retrofit and manage fields mapping.
+The others packages: Data plays the role of "repository" layer that connects with service using retrofit and manage fields mapping.
 Injection implements dagger based dependency injection

  Support libraries
 - RecyclerViews and CardViews